Skip to main content

 23 mentions Positive Neutral Negative

-The music in the game is generally praised for enhancing the atmosphere and contributing to the creepiness, with a variety of tense background tracks and sound effects that keep players on edge.
-However, some reviewers note that the sound design can feel amateurish, with music sometimes mismatched to events and becoming repetitive after extended play.
-Overall, while the soundtrack effectively builds tension, its overuse and lack of variety can detract from the experience as the game progresses.
+The music in the game is generally praised for enhancing the atmosphere and contributing to the overall creepiness, with a variety of tense background tracks and sound effects that keep players on edge.
+However, some reviewers noted inconsistencies in how well the music aligns with in-game events, leading to moments where it feels out of place or repetitive, particularly after extended play.
+Overall, while the sound design has its strengths, it also suffers from amateur execution and a lack of variety as the game progresses.

 • “The sound, music, and ambience is everything in this game!”